Frederick E. DuToit: Later life, personal life, and death

 In his later years DuToit was the President of the Chaska Commercial Club, the Director of the Minneapolis Sugar Company, and was involved in Civil War veterans memorial activities with the GAR (Grand Army of the Republic).
-DuToit had two wives, he was first married to Josephine Bury (1845-1881) and later to Anna Marie Kunz (1858-1942), together DuToit had 3 total children.
+DuToit had two wives, he was first married to Josephine Bury (1845–1881) and later to Anna Marie Kunz (1858–1942), together DuToit had 3 total children.

-In November, 1921 DuToit was diagnosed with jaundice, from which he never fully recovered from.
-DuToit died a year later on May 22, 1922 in Chaska and is buried with his family at the Guardian Angels Church cemetery in Chaska.
+In November 1921 DuToit was diagnosed with jaundice, from which he never fully recovered from.
+DuToit died a year later on May 22, 1922, in Chaska and is buried with his family at the Guardian Angels Church cemetery in Chaska.

-DuToit’s great-great granddaughter is Tracy Swanson (née: DuToit) who served as the Mayor of Chaska from 1974-1984, Tracy also served as the Commissioner of Carver County from 1986-2004 and the President of the Chaska Historical Society from 1980-2015.
+DuToit's great-great-granddaughter is Tracy Swanson (née: DuToit) who served as the Mayor of Chaska from 1974 to 1984, Tracy also served as the Commissioner of Carver County from 1986 to 2004 and the President of the Chaska Historical Society from 1980 to 2015.